chef-boneyard/chef-server-demo/README.md

 Controlling the server
 -----------------------

 There is a single init.d style control script `chef-server-ctl` which controls all daemons used by the chef-server.
 This also provides the ability to tail all the logs produced by the individual services.
+Use sudo or a root shell when using `chef-server-ctl`.

     # chef-server-ctl  help
     /opt/chef-server/embedded/bin/omnibus-ctl: command (subcommand)